UPPMAX/programming_formalisms/docs/reflections/2025_autumn/20251030_total_course.md

 It does also have a image,
 but it's not that clear of what it is about.
-It has no text that's conected to the picture, the only thing that can be conected is the word "Why?"
+It has no text that's conected to the picture, the only thing that can be connected is the word "Why?"
 So that's a little confusing.

+- [ ] Make it clear what the image is about

 And there wasn't that much information about anything really.
 The whole course material is almost only exercises, no text or imformation at all.